saadqbal/HiGoogleFonts/README.md

 HiGoogleFonts provides an event system that developers can hook into.
 It gives you notifications of the font loading sequence.

   * `selectedCallback` - This event is triggered when a font is selected but not yet loaded.
   * `loadedCallback` - This event is triggered when the font is loaded and is ready to be applied.
+This is where you should apply font to an element.

 Bug tracker